LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/sacrificial-lamb.md

 That’s why I create a Multiverse,

-So you can come and save me.
+So you can come and raise and save me.